 Conclusion.

-Looking back, I never thought I could forgive.
+Looking back, I never thought I could forgive people who are unkind to me.
 But when I look at myself now, I’m glad I did.
 When we have negative emotions such as anger, bitterness, or hatred, we can’t think with our right mind.
-These negative emotions are actually a burden to carry around.
+These negative emotions are a burden to carry around.
 In the end, I realized I needed to let go in order to move forward.

 Until then.